 The Views

-For high-energy views, parasailing from the South Shore marina gives you an aerial perspective with a dose of adrenaline.
-Expect 800 feet of altitude and full lake immersion.
+For high-energy views, parasailing on the South Shore gives you an aerial perspective with a dose of adrenaline.
+Expect 800 feet of altitude, full lake immersion, and hopefully lots of laughs with your sailing companion.

 Looking for an adventure with a view?
-The South Shore is home to some of the most awe-inspiring landscapes in the world—and they’re good for you, mind and body alike.
+The South Shore is home to some of the most awe-inspiring vistas in the world, and they’re good for you: mind, body, and soul.
+Learn more about how awe impacts the mind and how we experience the world around us.
 Explore more in our docuseries hub.

 The Thrill